hengwusanren/b2/README.md

 ### build and run

-given that an Android device is connected, come in the app folder, build and run:
+given that an Android device is connected (which is strongly suggested instead of a emulator), come in the app folder, build and run:

-`$ ionic build android
+`$ ionic build android`

-$ ionic run android`
+`$ ionic run android`